huggingface/blog/dedup.md

 results = a.collect()
 ```

-Additionally, thanks to cloud providers like GCP, we can set up Spark clusters like a breeze with services like DataProc.
-In the end, we can comfortably run the program to deduplicate 1.4 TB of data in just under 4 hours with a budget of $15 an hour.
+Additionally, thanks to cloud providers, we can set up Spark clusters like a breeze with services like GCP DataProc. **In the end, we can comfortably run the program to deduplicate 1.4 TB of data in just under 4 hours with a budget of $15 an hour.**

 ## Quality Matters